Search

 We’re able to do lots of things that mean that disabled people can use our services independently wherever possible and in a way that is fair, for example:

-• Providing documents in different formats, such as large print, audio or easy to read.
+• Providing documents in different formats, such as large print, audio or easy-to-read.

 • Making sure our buildings and trams are accessible.